yuzhu1778/yuzhu1778.github.io/_publications/2022-05-27-Modes-of-adhesion-of-two-Janus-nanoparticles-on-the-outer-or-inner-side-of-lipid-vesicles.md

 title: "Modes of adhesion of two Janus nanoparticles on the outer or inner side of lipid vesicles"
 collection: publications
 category: manuscripts
-permalink: /publication/2009-10-01-paper-title-number-1
+permalink: /publication/2022-05-27-Modes-of-adhesion-of-two-Janus-nanoparticles-on-the-outer-or-inner-side-of-lipid-vesicles
-excerpt: 'This paper is about the adhesion of janus nanoparticles on the inner and outer side of lipid membrane.'
+excerpt: 'Using molecular dynamics simulations of a coarse-grained model, in conjunction with the weighted histogram analysis method, the adhesion modes of two spherical Janus nanoparticles (NPs) on the outer or inner side of lipid vesicles are explored.'
 date: 2022-05-27
 venue: 'Soft Matter'
 #slidesurl: 'https://academicpages.github.io/files/slides1.pdf'